getsolus/solus-site.github.io/content/blog/2021/07/2021-07-11-solus-4-3-released/index.md

 - Adaptive Transparency for Breeze.
 - System Settings introduces a new Speed Dial page, giving you direct access to commonly used features such as light / dark theme changing, wallpaper changing, and access to common settings.
 - System Tray got a rework with a redesigned Digital Clock.
-- If you are sharing or recording your screen the Notifications widget will automatically enter "Do not Distrub" mode.
+- If you are sharing or recording your screen the Notifications widget will automatically enter "Do not Disturb" mode.
 - Krunner can now be used as a mini command-line launcher.

 Solus-specific Plasma integration has received various refinements, specifically: